GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

       EOF

   - This saved the main script into the file ``main.sh`` (using a `Here Document <https://en.wikipedia.org/wiki/Here_document>`_).
-  - This is helpfull because allow us to see (and edit) the main script and the arguments of GMT MOVIE just using a single file.
+  - This is helpfull because allow us to see (and edit) the main script and the arguments of gmt-module:`movie` just using a single file.

 2.2.2.3.
 Fix the Canvas
 +++++++++++++++++++++++

-We will fix the canvas size to match the map dimensions:

 **What is the Canvas?**

 - The canvas is the black area of the previous image.
 - This is the working area of the frames.
 - The elements of the main script must be drawn inside the canvas.
-- The elements that are outside will not appear (totally or partially) in the animation.
+- The elements that are outside will not (totally or partially) appear in the animation.
 - The canvas size is important by two reasons:

   - to set the final dimension in pixels of the frames/movie (i.e. the quality).